What Is The Opposite Of Lonely?

-Is it possible to feel lonely even when you are in the company of others?
+- Is it possible to feel lonely or alone even when you are in the company of others?

-Can you feel lonely even while surrounded by a group of friends?
+Can you feel lonely or alone even while surrounded by a group of friends or your children?

-This can happen if you are not investing enough quality time in your relationships.
+You can feel lonely if you are not investing enough quality time in your relationships.
 Perhaps you have a large friend group, but your interactions with these friends are mostly superficial.
 Maybe you spend a lot of time interacting with people on social media, but you're missing that deeper connection.
-Maybe you need to take some time out to enjoy a family vacation or just a quiet dinner alone with your spouse to reconnect with those closest to you.
+Maybe you need to take some time out to enjoy a family vacation, or just a quiet dinner alone with your spouse to reconnect to feel less lonely.

 At the most basic level, the word "connectedness" simply means to be united or joined together.

-It is possible, however, to feel lonely as an individual, and not about other people.
-So while the word "connectedness" functions well as a loneliness antonym, it falls short in some ways.
+It is possible, however, to feel lonely as an individual, without necessarily relating to other people.
+So, while the word "connectedness" functions well as a loneliness antonym, it falls short in some ways.